Lw-Cui/sortAlgs/README.md

 This is a tiny project assigned by `Data structure and algorithm` course at `Harbin Institute of Technology`.
 We were asked to complement some sorting algorithms including `quick sort`, `heap sort`, `selection sort` and so on.
 Performance comparson is preferred.

 ## Feature ##
 To make the program scalable I use `shared object` file to implement algorithm.
-Any algs implementing the interface should work with this program without issue:
+Any algs implementing the interface should work with this program without issue.
+The interface is in the `sortingLab/sortAlgs/interface.hpp`:
 ```
 void sort(std::vector<int> &);
 const char *self();